sarvesh-gadgil/dublin-bus-frontend/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+This repo forms the frontend of Dublin Bus application which is the project to be done for Research Practicum.
+In this project, user will enter start and end destination.
+Using ML models, a travel time will be generated and displayed to the user.
+React.js is used as the frontend technology.

+To run this project, Node.js is needed to be installed first.
 In the project directory, you can run:

+### `npm install`

+Used to install all the dependancies.

 ### `npm start`